USDBioinformatics/SBMLDock/README.md

 ### SBMLModeler
 -------------------------------------------------------------------------------
-SBMLModeler pulls all the data it needs, but you need to supply the pathway.
+SBMLModeler pulls data it needs from multiple sources on the internet but you
+	need to supply the pathway to the program on the command line.
 For a list of pathways to use, please check the Pathwayslist.txt file	by using `cat /opt/SBMLModeler/Pathwayslist.txt`.
-Assuming your
-	image is named sbmldock and you have a folder to mount in the image at /home/wjconn/SBMLDock/mount then you would use a command line like this to see the pathways:
+Assuming your image is named sbmldock and you have a folder to mount in the image at /home/wjconn/SBMLDock/mount then you would use a command line like this to see the pathways:

 	docker run -v /home/wjconn/SBMLDock/mount:/tmp -w /tmp sbmldock cat /opt/SBMLModeler/Pathwayslist.txt